joshvernon/payday-leap-year-calculator/README.md

 # 27pdyc
 27 payday year calculator

-When run as a script `calculator.py` will print the 27 payday years from 2018 to 2068.
-Here is that output:
+Example output running `calculator.py` with the payday Thursday, January 11, 2018, for the years 2018 to 2068:
 ```
 2018 is a 27 payday year: False
 2019 is a 27 payday year: False